 - Continuing to abuse heroin despite negative consequences

 Staging an addiction intervention is one way to help a loved one into heroin rehab.
 It is difficult for an addict to deny their drug problem when the people they care about most explain the impact of their drug abuse.
 The most successful interventions have a heroin rehab center lined up in advance so that the intervention culminates in getting help.

-Heroin rehab is where many addicts find themselves, often after several failed attempts to quit on their own.
+Heroin addiction treatment is where many addicts find themselves, often after several failed attempts to quit on their own.
 While every heroin rehab center is different, the following components are typically available: